 Fortunately, the Government sets maximum limits on the fees a care provider can impose on those in need.
 At no point should you be unable to pay for the basic care you require.

 Introduction to Minimum and Maximum Fees for Basic Care

 - Basic Daily Fee

-Basic care refers to care provided to you at your own home, and the current maximum basic daily cost is $54.69, and the total cost cannot exceed $19,961.85 per year.
-This fee contributes to the cost of services such as meals, facilities management, cleaning and laundry.
+Basic care refers to care provided to you at your own home, and the current maximum basic daily cost is $60.86 (as of 1st January 2024) This fee contributes to the cost of services such as meals, facilities management, cleaning and laundry.

 Means-Tested Care Fee